spacetimeengineer/spacetimeengine/README.md

 Using the toolkit
 =================

-First import the SpaceTime class.
+First, import Sympy and the SpaceTime class.

+    >> from sympy import *
     >> from spacetime import SpaceTime

 Next, define the mathematical symbols required for expressing a given solution.
 In this example we will be using the Schwarzschild vacuum solution.